“Rookie” is defined as ALL First Time Participants to the Silver State Classic Challenge events, regardless of any past

-Additional resources - The first-place participants should seek information is the Rules Book.
+Additional resources - The first source participants should seek information from is the Rules Book.
 With the exception of getting to Qualifying School, everything mentioned above is covered in the Rules Book.
 ORR veteran Tom King also has a great website full of useful information, www.orraid.com

 Remember: It is your responsibility to read and understand the rules.
 If you have any questions, please contact us.